BEST FILTERS FOR LANDSCAPE PHOTOGRAPHY REVIEW

 2. Lee Filters.
 Not as neutral as the Firecrest, Lee Filters hold their own beautifully in the Grad ND department and in the Solid ND up to 3 stops.
 If you want to move up to 6 and 10 stops, however, things will get blue, and you’ll have to work to get your image back to neutral.
 Recommended.

 3. Singh-Ray.
 With a slight blue cast in the Grad, and a bluish-magenta cast in the 3 stop solid ND, these filters offer a slightly worse performance than our champions.
-If they costed less, I’d recommend them; for the money, though, I’d definitely get the Lees or the Firecrest over them any day.
+If they costed less, I’d recommend them; for the money, though, I’d definitely get Lee or the Firecrest over Singh-Ray any day.

 4. Formatt-Hitech Resin.
-The worse filters in the test as far as colour neutrality, these guys however have price on their side, retailing at less than half of the other filters in the test.
-Recommended only for the photographer on a budget.
+The worse filters in the test as far as colour neutrality, these guys however have price on their side, costing an order of magnitude less than the other three.
+Recommended only for the photographer seriously on a budget.

-Thanks for reading this post, I hope you enjoyed this compared filter review!
+Thanks for reading this best filters for landscape photography review, I hope you enjoyed it!
 Why don’t you share it with your friends, or drop me a comment to let me know how you feel about this?

-Have a great day, and don’t forget to SUBSCRIBE TO THE NEWSLETTER!
+Have a great day, and don’t forget to SUBSCRIBE TO MY NEWSLETTER!